josuneha/AzureBigData-analytics/Hands-on lab/HOL step-by-step - Big data and visualization.md

 7. Leave the form open and open your Azure Databricks workspace in another browser tab.
 You will retrieve the Access token and cluster id here.

-8. In Azure Databricks, select the Account icon in the top corner of the window, then select **User Settings**
+8. In Azure Databricks, select the Account icon in the top corner of the window, then select **User Settings**.

     ![Select account icon, then user settings](media/databricks-select-user-settings.png 'Azure Databricks user account settings')